Skip to content

-In this article, we’re taking a look at the “number you’ve dialled is not in service” error when calling someone, its causes and what you can do to fix the problem.
+In this article, we’re looking at the “number you’ve dialled is not in service” error when calling someone, its causes and what you can do to fix the problem.

 Also read: Your SIM sent a text message: What does it mean and how to stop it?